A secondary-sphere proton channel accelerating metal–hydride formation in Mn(i) catalysts for selective CO2-to-formate conversion

 Abstract

 The selective formation of metal–hydride intermediates represents a key mechanistic step in Mn-based CO2 reduction catalysis, yet remains kinetically challenging.
 Herein, we report the discovery of a secondary-sphere proton channel that markedly accelerates Mn–H formation in visible-light-driven CO2-to-formate conversion.
 Mn(I) bipyridyl complexes bearing ethylene-bridged Brønsted acidic and basic pendants at the 6,6′-positions of the ligand establish a dynamic hydrogen-bond network that relays protons from protonated triethanolamine (TEOA(H)) directly to the metal center.
 Operando FTIR and DFT analyses reveal that this bio-inspired secondary coordination sphere (SCS) mimics the proton-transfer architecture of formate dehydrogenase (FDH), lowering the activation barrier for hydride formation while suppressing Mn–Mn dimerization.
-The optimized Mn-bpydiOMe complex delivers a turnover number of ~300 with >94% formate selectivity—performance that ranks among the best for Mn-based molecular systems—and, notably, achieves a solar-to-fuel quantum yield of 25.9% for the reducing half reaction in the presence of sacrificial electron donors, highlighting the remarkable efficiency gained from SCS-assisted proton delivery.
+The optimized Mn-bpydiOMe complex achieves a turnover number (TON) of approximately 300 and an exceptional formate selectivity exceeding 94%, representing the highest reported among Mn-based molecular systems to date.
 These findings demonstrate that strategic SCS engineering can emulate enzymatic proton channels, enabling precise control over hydride chemistry and guiding Mn-catalyzed CO2 reduction exclusively toward formate formation.

 Please wait while we load your content...